-ILUK has outsourced the provision of trading and settlement activity to IFAL.
-There is an intercompany agreement in place between ILUK and IFAL which sets out the activity outsourced and ILUK's ultimate responsibility for IFAL's performance of the activity.
+ILUK has outsourced the provision of wrapper administration, custody, trading and settlement activity to IFAL.
+There is an inter-company agreement in place between ILUK and IFAL which sets out the activity outsourced and ILUK's ultimate responsibility for IFAL's performance of the activity.

-All the companies in the IFAL Group except for ILInt are resourced from ISL - the IntegraFin Group's services company.
-ILInt has its own staff but outsources corporate and administrative activities to ISL.
+All the UK companies in the Group except for ILInt and T4A are resourced directly or indirectly from ISL - the Group's services company.
+ILInt, based on the Isle of Man, has its own staff but outsources corporate and administrative activities to ISL.
 ISL employees, including Senior Management Function Holders and Key Function Holders, are provided to ILUK under the terms of an inter-company services agreement.
 ISL also provides under the same agreement, all operational services including systems access, office equipment and supplies, document management, printing, storage and destruction services.
 ISL sub-outsources the printing of certain insurance documentation including contract notes.
 ISL and IFAL are both located in the UK.